OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 ## How to use the app

 1. Start AnythingLLM Desktop and confirm that its embedding provider works.
-2. Start this assistant with `anythingllm-pdf-assistant start --browser`.
+2. Start this assistant with `anythingllm-pdf-assistant start --browser` (or use the desktop shortcut).
 3. Upload a PDF, choose several PDFs, or select a batch folder.
 4. Review the detected PDF metadata and set title/author information if needed.
 5. Select an output mode and a segmentation mode.